-Choosing a financial advisor is a significant decision — one that will affect your financial life for years, potentially decades.
-Yet most people spend more time researching a car purchase than they do vetting the person they're trusting with their savings, retirement, and family's financial future.
+Choosing a financial advisor is a significant decision — one that can affect your financial life for years, potentially decades.
+Yet some people spend more time researching a car purchase than they do vetting the person they're trusting with their savings, retirement, and family's financial future.

-These five questions cut through the noise.
-A trustworthy financial advisor in New Jersey should be able to answer all of them clearly, directly, and without hesitation.
+In our opinion, these five questions cut through the noise.
+A trustworthy financial advisor should be able to answer all of them clearly, directly, and without hesitation.

 1. Are You a Fiduciary?

-This is the first question — and the most important.
-A fiduciary is legally required to act in your best interest, always.
-Many financial professionals who call themselves "advisors" actually operate under a lower "suitability" standard, which only requires their recommendations to be generally appropriate — not necessarily the best option for you.
+This is the first question — and possibly the most important.
+A fiduciary is someone who is legally required to act in your best interest when giving financial advice.
+Some financial professionals who call themselves "advisors" may operate under a lower "suitability" standard, which only requires their recommendations to be generally appropriate — not necessarily the best option for you.

 Ask directly: "Are you a fiduciary 100% of the time, for every recommendation you make?"
 If the answer is qualified, or they explain that it "depends on the situation," that's a meaningful red flag.